Sonnet 405

 Oft bolstered more by voiced tenacity

-There, as opinion, each shall clutch his own.
+And, as opinion—each shall clutch his own.

 ©Loubert S Suddaby.
 All Rights Reserved.